HumanCellAtlas/dcp-community/rfcs/text/0000-project-completion-stage.md

 **More thorough data validation:**
 The downstream services of the DCP have the potential to uncover metadata and data errors.
 Viewing the version-complete HCA project as the user will view it can also identify errors.
 A solution to this is a setting on HCA projects allowing signed-in DCP members to access the data in order to perform a final ‘sanity check’.

-**Support data submitter (possibly 2nd phase):**
+**Support HCA submitters (possibly 2nd phase):**
-Allowing data submitters to view the final product in their collaboration with the DCP before it is released adds yet another validation step (after all, who knows their data better?) and is a valuable step in good faith data sharing.
-The inclusion of a data lifecycle tracker on the HCA project page keeps the submitter up-to-date on their submission and ensures a transparent process.
+Allowing HCA submitters to view the final product in their collaboration with the DCP before it is released adds yet another validation step (after all, who knows their data better?) and is a valuable step in good faith data sharing.
+The inclusion of a data lifecycle tracker on the HCA project page keeps the HCA submitter up-to-date on their HCA submission and ensures a transparent process.

 ### User Stories